Beyond the Deadline: The Ongoing ADA Compliance Reality

 Based on OCR's enforcement history after previous deadlines:

-- Focus on "low-hanging fruit" violations (no captions, completely inaccessible PDFs)
+Year 1 (deadline year).
+Complaint-driven investigations remain primary.
+Random audits of large institutions begin.
+Focus on "low-hanging fruit" violations (no captions, completely inaccessible PDFs).

 What OCR Will Actually Check